 Childbirth International regularly has openings for new trainers.
-We recognize that, while we have a diverse student and graduate body (30% of CBI’s students and graduates are BIPOC and our students and graduates are from 136 different countries), we do not have a particularly diverse group of trainers.
+We have a diverse student and graduate body (30% of CBI’s students and graduates are BIPOC and our students and graduates are from 136 different countries).
 When we offer opportunities for new trainers to work with CBI, we prioritize applications from BIPOC and LGBTQIA2S+ CBI graduates.

 It is important to us that our courses are accessible to as many people as possible.
 Throughout each course, we ensure that the materials can be read accurately by screen readers, and include images and tables to explain complex concepts.
 Students can submit their assignments in writing, or with audio or video.
 In introducing broad perspectives, we link to a wide range of webpages and strive to have these as videos or podcasts as much as possible.
 While our course materials do currently require reading, we will be adding audio and video in 2021 to all courses.